Sethi-Skiba point: History

 Suresh P. Sethi identified such indifference points for the first time in 1977.
 Further, Skiba, Sethi, and Deckert and Nishimura explored these indifference points in economic models.
 The term DNSS (Deckert, Nishimura, Sethi, Skiba) points, introduced by Grass et al., recognizes (alphabetically) the contributions of these authors.

-These indifference points have been referred to earlier as Skiba points or DNS points in the literature.
+These indifference points have been also referred to as Skiba points or DNS points in earlier literature.